List of diplomatic missions in South Africa

 This is a list of diplomatic missions in South Africa.
-There are 134 embassies and high commissions in Pretoria, and many countries maintain either an embassy, high commission or consulate in Cape Town and consulates in other South African cities (not including honorary consulates).
+There are 134 embassies and high commissions in Pretoria, and many countries maintain either an embassy, high commission or consulate in Cape Town and consulates in other major cities.

+Trade missions and honorary consulates are omitted from this listing.

 Diplomatic missions in Pretoria

 Embassies and High Commissions

+Entries marked with an asterisk (*) are member-states of the Commonwealth of Nations.
+As such, their embassies are formally termed as "high commissions".